lecaluizsoccer/Hometown-Homepage/README.md

 This is a hometown homepage.
-The design breaks with some screen sizes and I will fix it when I learn more about responsive design.
+It shows the main tourists points of Wrocław.